Kyverno: A Detailed Way of Enforcing Standard and Custom Policies

 Exposing TCP ports using the Istio IngressGateway can be a powerful technique for managing non-HTTP traffic in your Kubernetes cluster.
 With the steps outlined in this article, you can confidently expose services like TIBCO EMS, databases, or custom TCP-based applications to external consumers, enhancing the flexibility and connectivity of your applications.

-ConfigMap with Optional Values in Kubernetes
+ConfigMap Optional Values in Kubernetes: Avoid CreateContainerConfigError

-ConfigMap with Optional Values in Kubernetes
+ConfigMap Optional Values in Kubernetes: Avoid CreateContainerConfigError

 Kubernetes ConfigMaps are a powerful tool for managing configuration data separately from application code.
 However, they can sometimes lead to issues during deployment, particularly when a ConfigMap referenced in a Pod specification is missing, causing the application to fail to start.
 This is a common scenario that can lead to a CreateContainerConfigError and halt your deployment pipeline.